 Financial Aid and Scholarships

 When you’re admitted to UCLA, you and your family might have a lot of questions about how you’ll cover the costs of tuition, housing and other necessities.
-Our office is dedicated to helping each family create a strategy that works for them.
-Thanks to the numerous options available, your education is affordable.
+UCLA is dedicated to helping each family create a strategy that works for them.
+Thanks to the numerous financial aid options available, a UCLA education can be surprisingly affordable.

-Before you do anything else, fill out the Free Application for Federal Student Aid (FAFSA) or the CA Dream Act Application (CADAA).
-Make sure you complete the application before the deadline of April 2.
-These applications become available in December each year, and they provide access to federal- and state-based financial aid programs for all eligible students.
+Domestic citizens and eligible noncitizen prospects should plan to complete the Free Application for Federal Student Aid (FAFSA).Undocumented California residents should complete the California Dream Act Application (CADAA).
+Make sure to complete the 2025-26 aid application before the deadline of March 2, 2025.
+These applications should become available by December of each year, and they provide access to federal, state, and UCLA financial aid programs for all eligible students.

 UCLA is committed to helping students finance their education.
-The Financial Aid and Scholarships office works closely with all students who need financial assistance.
-A financial aid award generally consists of a combination of scholarships and grant money from UCLA and other sources, low-interest loans and a work-study job during the academic year.
+UCLA Financial Aid & Scholarships works closely with all students who need financial assistance.
+A financial aid award generally consists of a combination of scholarships and grant money, low-interest loans, and a work-study job offer during the academic year.

-Here are a few resources to help you get started:
+Here are a few resources to help you understand the process:

 Four Types of Financial Aid

-Paying for your education should be a partnership between student, family and university.
-Check out the many ways you can cover your UCLA education.
+Paying for your education should be a partnership between the student, your family, the government, and UCLA.
+Here are the various ways you can cover your UCLA education.

 1. Scholarships

-UCLA offers financial support that may be awarded based on need, academic merit, background, specific talents or professional interests:
+UCLA offers financial support that may be awarded based on need, academic merit, your background, specific talents or professional interests.

 2. Grants

-Grants are a type of financial aid that recipients don’t have to repay.
-Sources include the federal and state governments, as well as UCLA.
-Most are awarded based on need and require submission of FAFSA or CA Dream Act by the deadline of April 2, 2024.
+Grants are a type of financial aid that recipients do have to repay.
+Sources include funding from the federal and state governments, as well as UCLA.
+Most are awarded based on need and require submission of the FAFSA or CA Dream Act by the priority deadline.

 3. Loans

 In 2022, graduating seniors in the U.S. had an average student loan debt of over $29,400.
 But for UCLA seniors, the average was much lower — just over $16,400.
-And virtually all UCLA graduates — 98% of them — successfully manage loan repayment.
+And nearly all UCLA graduates — 98% of them — successfully manage loan repayment.
+Students have a variety of borrowing options available so you are encouraged to research your options carefully.

-Parents may take out low-interest education loans from the government and private loans from banks or other lenders.
-The terms for federal loans to parents are determined by the Department of Education; they are not based on credit scores.
+Parents have the option to take out a low-interest educational loan from the government and a private loan from a bank or other private lenders.
+The terms for federal parent loans are determined by the Department of Education.
+Federal parent loans are not based on credit scores but adverse credit can impact eligibility.
 Loan payments can be postponed until after the student graduates.
 Interest paid on parent loans is tax-deductible.

 4. Part-Time Student Jobs

 A part-time job can help pay for textbooks and day-to-day living expenses.
 Last year, over 9,500 UCLA undergraduates worked on campus part-time.
-Some had work-study awards which can make it easier to find a position, on campus or off.
+Some students have the designation of being eligible for work-study awards, which can make it easier to find a position, on campus or off.

 What Parents Can Do to Help Financially